 - Monkeys are a common sight in various areas, especially around tourist attractions where they can scavenge food and sweet drinks.
 But be careful because the monkeys can be very aggressive - I've literally been chased by them.

 - Mosquitoes can be a big problem in certain areas.
 Using repellant will not only save you from annoying bites but it can help reduce the risk of catching malaria and other diseases.
-Whenever I'm in an area with lots of mosquitoes, I try to use an aerosol spray (rather than a useful squirter thing) with deet.
+Whenever I'm in an area with lots of mosquitoes, I try to use an aerosol spray (rather than a useless squirter thing) with deet.

 - Bed bugs are a possibility in dorms but it's not common.